apptainer/singularity-userdocs/singularity_and_docker.rst

 Making use of public images from Docker Hub
 ---------------------------------------------------------

-Singularity can make use of public images available from the `Docker Hub <https://hub.docker.com/>`_.
-By specifying the ``docker://`` URI for an image that has already been located, Singularity can ``pull``  it - e.g.:
+apptainer can make use of public images available from the `Docker Hub <https://hub.docker.com/>`_.
+By specifying the ``docker://`` URI for an image that has already been located, apptainer can ``pull``  it - e.g.:

 .. code-block:: none

-    $ singularity pull docker://godlovedc/lolcow
+    $ apptainer pull docker://godlovedc/lolcow
     INFO:    Starting build...
     Getting image source signatures
     Copying blob sha256:9fb6c798fa41e509b58bccc5c29654c3ff4648b608f5daa67c1aab6a7d02c118